isb-cgc/readthedocs/docs/source/sections/COSMIC.rst

 `cloud SDK <https://cloud.google.com/sdk/>`_ and can be used to interact directly with BigQuery from the command line.
 The cloud SDK is easy to install and is available for most operating systems.
-You can use **bq** to create and upload your own tables into BigQuery, and you can run queries at the command-line like
+You can use **bq** to create and upload your own tables into BigQuery (if you have your own GCP project), and you can run queries at the command-line like this:
-this:

 .. code-block:: none